RubenNijhuis/rubennijhuis/README.md

 Nice to meet you! 👋 My name is Ruben Nijhuis, a creative developer based in Amsterdam.
 Working in the visual space 👻

 In my day-to-day life, I work on web development challenges at startups, create cool projects at Codam Coding College, and write documentation and tools to make developing for developers easier.
-Alongside coding, I love training my creative muscle by designing posters, creating 3D artwork, and exploring urban photography.
+Alongside coding, I love training my creative muscle by designing posters, creating 3D artwork, orchestrating house music mixes, and exploring urban photography.
 You can find my work <a href="https://rubennijhuis.com/gallery">here →</a>

 Currently, I am changing the way we approach habits in our daily life at a startup called MTTRS.
 Creating an app where social interactivity empowers people who want to create a healthy and sustainable lifestyle.